Price Index Reporting Code of Conduct

 - For each transaction, the following information will be provided:

 - buy-sell indicator;

 - term (next day or next month)*

-In order to ensure the most accurate data submissions possible, PGE’s Risk Management — Power Operations department will work to verify the accuracy and completeness of the data and reconcile any discrepancies prior to submission.
+In order to ensure the most accurate data submissions possible, PGE’s Mid-Office Operations department will work to verify the accuracy and completeness of the data and reconcile any discrepancies prior to submission.
 Consistent with the timing requirements of the index publishers, PGE will provide data to the index publishers in as timely a manner as possible to allow for index publishers to review data and raise any questions or concerns prior to publishing.
-Should the index publisher discover any issue that requires resolution the publishers have agreed to contact the Risk Management — Power Operations department at PGE, and the latter will make all reasonable efforts to address issues and correct errors in as timely a fashion as possible.
+Should the index publisher discover any issue that requires resolution the publishers have agreed to contact the Mid-Office Operations department at PGE, and the latter will make all reasonable efforts to address issues and correct errors in as timely a fashion as possible.